Alesis ADAT

 AES/EBU Interface.

 Alesis also supports the industry standard AES/EBU digital interface with the optional A1-I ADAT to AES/EBU and S/PDIF Digital Interface with Sample Rate Conversion.
-So, if you need to integrate your ADAT recordings to digital recording equipment from other manufacturers, the A1-I isolates the digital audio signals in track pairs from the master 8-track data stream, and assigns that pair to the industry standard AES/EBU and S/PDIF interfaces.
-The A1-I also includes a sample rate converter for direct digital connection to other digital audio recorders, DAT recorders, CD mastering, hard disk recorders, synthesizers, and more.
+So, if you need to integrate your ADAT recordings to digital recording equipment from other manufacturers, the A1-I isolates the digital audio signals in track pairs from the master 8-track data stream and assigns that pair to the industry standard AES/EBU and S/PDIF interfaces.
+The A1-I also includes a sample rate converter for direct digital connection to other digital audio recorders, DAT recorders, CD mastering, hard disk recorders, synthesisers, and more.

 RMB Remote Meter Bridge.

-In multi-ADAT systems the RMB Remote Meter Bridge provides localized viewing of 32 channels of LED meters.
+In multi-ADAT systems the RMB Remote Meter Bridge provides localised viewing of 32 channels of LED meters.
 It’s designed to be rack mountable or to mount on top of the BRC so that you can install your ADATs in a remote rack while you control functions and view critical metering of the recorders directly from one location.

 Easy interfacing with professional, project, and home studios.